shader-slang/spec/declarations.md

 #### Local Variables #### {#local}

 A variable declared at function scope and not marked with `static` (even if marked with `const`) is a <dfn>local variable</dfn>.
-A local variable has unique storage for each activation of a function.
+A [=local variable=] has unique storage for each activation of a function.

 Note: When a function is called recursively, each call produces a distinct activation with its own copies of local variables.